-A chiropractic adjustment is a joint manipulation with the goal of improving joint mobility, decreasing pain, and normalizing nerve & muscle activation.
-This procedure involves a high-velocity, low-amplitude thrust maneuver to the target joint, bringing the joint capsule beyond its elastic barrier but still within its physiologic limit.
+A chiropractic adjustment is a joint manipulation with the goal of improving joint mobility, decreasing pain, and normalizing nerve and muscle activation.
+This procedure most often involves a high-velocity, low-amplitude thrust maneuver to the target joint, bringing the joint capsule beyond its elastic barrier but still within its physiologic limit.

-- Passive range of motion: the movement capacity of a joint under control of an outside force (i.e. how far you can bend your wrist using your other hand)
+- Passive range of motion: the movement capacity of a joint under control of an outside force (e.g., how far you can bend your wrist using your other hand)

 - Elastic barrier: the end of passive range of motion; beyond the elastic barrier is where a chiropractic adjustment (or joint manipulation) occurs and you may hear a “crack” or “pop” sound

-NOTE: chiropractic adjustments are performed on any joint you can consciously move (the joints in your arms, legs, hands, feet, fingers, toes, spine, ribs, pelvis, etc.); these joints are called synovial joints, and you’ll learn more about these joints below
+NOTE: chiropractic adjustments are performed on any joint you can consciously move (the joints in your arms, legs, hands, feet, fingers, toes, spine, ribs, pelvis, etc.); these joints are called synovial joints, and you’ll learn more about them below

 Benefits of chiropractic adjustments